MIXThanakorn/MIXThanakorn/README.md

 <hr/>

-* 🌏 I'm live in Bangkok Thailand.
+* 🌏 I'm live in Bangkok ,Thailand.
 * 📡 You can contact me to my Email **kjn09402@gmail.com**
 * 💻 I have extensive experience in various programming languages and frameworks, including React, JavaScript, TypeScript, Next.js and Etc.